realalanc/realalanc.github.io/index.md

   Status: Processing
   - Training a embedding vector by VAE-like models, and providing it for downstream tasks like atom prediction.

-- **Rare cell identification via LLM**
+- **How Effective is In-Context Learning with Large Language Models for Rare Cell Identification in Single-Cell Expression Data?**
   Year: 2024
-  Status: Processing
+  Status: Under Review
   - Using LLM as an extractor to identify rare cells from data, which can be used in different biological domains.
+We found that cross-query based in-context learning provides stable performance, independent of the data size, and achieves SOTA on some datasets.

 - **Causal Prediction in microsatellite instability (MSI) and gene network**
   Xi'an Jiaotong University, with Xiaofei Yang [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=dztQpOgAAAAJ) and Kai Ye [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=ZANw36QAAAAJ) Year: 2022